digital-blueprint/handbook/docs/frameworks/frontend/dev/ui_guideline.md

 Icons in the DBP app are classified into three main categories based on their function and interaction requirements: decorative icons, interactive icons, and interactive buttons with icon+text.
 *	Decorative icons
-*	Interactive icons: They will always stand alone and are only used, if there is no space for icon+text button eg. [see Fig. 16 Datatables]
+*	Interactive icons: They will always stand alone and are only used, if there is no space for icon+text button eg. [see Fig. 14 Datatables](#fig14)
 *	Buttons with icon+text is always the first choice